MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 3. The original and new value would have the emails of the user for which the role has changed
 1. In case there is no change in the role, that role type would not be present in the audit record.

-## M365 Apps Admin Services cloud policy schema
+## Cloud Policy service schema

-The M365 Apps Admin Services [cloud policy](/microsoft-365-apps/admin-center/overview-cloud-policy) related events extend the [Common schema](#common-schema) with the following record types.
+The [Cloud Policy service](/microsoft-365-apps/admin-center/overview-cloud-policy) related events extend the [Common schema](#common-schema) with the following record types.

 ### CPSPolicyConfigAuditRecord